GVSU-Sports-Analytics/LakerPitchingStuff/README.md

-# LakerPitchingStuff
+# laker-pitching-stuff

-Application for analyzing Stuff+ and Sequence+ using Rapsodo data
+Machine learning models that work with rapsodo data